 Electrical service will be delivered via a 120 kV overhead line that will enter the site near the northeast corner of the site.
-For this report this location is referenced as "Metering Point Switchyard" as this location will be where NVE installs its revenue metering.
+For the purposes of the 2017 Technical Report this location is referenced as "Metering Point Switchyard" as this location will be where Nevada Energy installs its revenue metering.
 From the Metering Point Switchyard one portion of the 120 kV transmission line (with 13.8 kV underbuild) continues south to the East Shaft Substation (approximately 0.83 miles).
 Two 13.8 kV distribution lines (approximately 0.96 miles each), emanating from the East Shaft Substation, extend to the south to provide service to the associated above ground electrical facilities at the E2 Vent location.